isocroft/Radixx/CONTRIBUTING.md

 ## Code Of Conduct

 Please, be informed that open-source projects are for sharing and learning as well as helping others out with solving pertinent developer issues or challenges.
-By deciding to contribute to Radixx via PRs or Code Requests or Documentation Updates you also agree to be bound by the Code Of Conduct
+By deciding to contribute to Radixx via PRs or Code Requests or Documentation Updates you also agree to be bound by the Code Of Conduct.

-- Before you log any issue, please search through the already logged issues to see if the issue has been log hitherto.
 - That in the course of contrbuting ideas, addtional features (code) or bug fixes, you do so with mutual respect and decorum.
 - You should not use foul, insensitive and/or offensive language in communicating on the issue tracker/board.
 - Mansplaining is completely prohibited on the issue tracker/board and on gitter.
 Everyone should endeavour to keep things gender-neutral.